programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ## Stylometric Analysis

-Stylometry, the study of linguistic style, makes extensive used of computational methods describe the style of an author's writing.
+Stylometry, the study of linguistic style, makes extensive use of computational methods to describe the style of an author's writing.
 With our corpus, it is possible to detect changes in formal writing style over the course of the 19th and 20th centuries.
-A more formal stylometric analysis would usually entail the application of part of speech codes or complex dimensionality reduction algorithms; for this tutorial we will stick to studying sentence length.
+A more formal stylometric analysis would usually entail the application of part of speech codes or complex, dimensionality reduction algorithms such as principal component analysis to study patterns over time of across authors.
+For this tutorial we will stick to studying sentence length.

 As was done previously, the corpus can be split into sentences using the `tokenize_sentences` function.
-In this case the result is a list for 236 item in it, each representing a specific document.
+In this case the result is a list with 236 items in it, each representing a specific document.

 ```{r}